 A successful Evaluation Framework takes each of the outcomes named in the Theory of Change and identifies what data is needed to be collected to evidence each outcome.
 Data can be quantitative or qualitative and needs gathering across multiple different platforms or touchpoints.

 A good framework should also identify where ‘baseline’ metrics will be found.
-For example, if the outcome is to increase or improve something from x to y, the starting point needs to explicit.
+For example, if the outcome is to increase or improve something from x to y, the starting point needs to be explicit.
 What data is currently available to tell you this?
 And if it doesn’t exist, how might you find out?

 The framework should also identity where numbers alone are not going to provide suitable evidence.
 For both projects, case study and other qualitative work has been crucial to understanding the depth and scale of delivery and impact.